kapplan/ARIMA/README.md

   in July, highlighting a **decreasing trend in inflation.**
 - Mean residual of **0.0512** suggests a **slight overestimation bias.**
 - Model forecast errors show that the **accuracy drops the more we try to predict ahead.**
 - **The model appears to fit the data, capturing key trends and seasonal patterns in Poland's inflation rates.

+### Reccomendations for Future Analysis
-However, exploring alternative models (such as SARIMAX, deep learning algorithms such as CNN) or transformations could further enhance the model's predictive power.**
+- Exploring alternative models (such as SARIMAX, deep learning algorithms such as CNN) or transformations could further enhance the model's predictive power.
+- Structural breaks have been identified, these segments can be treated individually, to find the optimal ARIMA parameters for each segment, and to fit different models to each segment.
+This approach may enhance the model's predictive power and the accuracy of the forecasts.

 ### Key Features